 Okay, word to the wise.
 Check to see what slopes each ski lift takes you to.
-My husband told me of a time growing up that his dad took him and his brother to Utah, and coaxed them to going on a ski lift that looked like it only led to black diamonds.
-Despite assurances from his dad that there must be other ways down, the runs were all black diamonds, and on some stretches they had to traverse double black diamonds.
+My husband told me of a time growing up when his dad took him and his brother to Utah and coaxed them to going on a ski lift that looked like it only led to black diamonds.
+Despite assurances from his dad that there must be other ways down, the runs were all black diamonds, and on some stretches, they had to traverse double black diamonds.

 There are a few different options for ski lifts.
 Let’s learn all about them!